Prince-1652/rgb-ambient-sync/README.md

 - Script assumes keyboard is the first detected device.
 - Modify monitor capture region if using different resolution.
-- Make sure OpenRGB SDK server is running before executing.
+- Make sure OpenRGB SDK server is running before executing

 ---